 Skip to the next section if you are not interested in app development.

 Want to build an app under my concept?

-From the search box of LinkedIn to spreadsheets and sort out the basic skills is actually a tedious job.
+From the search box of LinkedIn to spreadsheets and sorting out the basic skills is a tedious job.
 Right?
-Let me share here a list of things that one will need if they want to build an app under this concept.
+Let me share here a list of things that one will need if one wants to build an app under this concept.

 - Learn how to use the LinkedIn API.

-- Design the flowchart to in-cooperate all tasks from extracting data, analyzing it and give results.
+- Design the flowchart to in-cooperate all tasks from extracting data, analyzing it and giving results.

-If you guys have some questions, comments, or insults then, please don’t hesitate to shot me an email at damodar[At]physicslog.com or comment below.
+If you guys have some questions, comments, or suggestions then, please don't hesitate to shot me an email at [firstname][AT]physicslog.com or comment below.

 Liked this post?